Easy Phyllo Apple Tart

 If you love apple pies and tarts but lack the time or confidence to tackle an actual baking project, this easy phyllo apple tart is the dessert (or breakfast or brunch) recipe for you!

-If you’ve been wandering around any of your local farmer’s markets, food coops, or apple orchards lately, you may have come across a variety of apples as I have.
+- Apples: if you’ve been wandering around any of your local farmer’s markets, food coops, or apple orchards lately, you may have come across a variety of apples as I have.
 Recently I was inspired by heirloom apple varieties and had to try them out.
 In this tart, I used 5 apples and each one was a different variety.
 Even though they each tasted wildly different and some were more crisp than others, they tasted great in this tart.

-You can use butter, vegan butter, olive oil, or a combination of any of these.
+- Fat: you can use butter, vegan butter, olive oil, or a combination of any of these.
 While I enjoyed the butter flavor that came through from using a combination of olive oil and butter, I’ve made other dishes using just olive oil between the layers.
 Filo dough is very low-fat, with a small amount of oil added to the dough, so the fat in between the layers is pretty important for flavor and to get the crispiness, but you don’t and shouldn’t slather it on, rather, work gingerly to lightly distribute the fat.

-This is a great way for you to customize this tart.
+- Spices: this is a great way for you to customize this tart.
 If you are a purist, you can leave all spices off the tart.
 If you love cardamon or even a Chinese 5-spice blend, use that.
 Try Chai spices if you like, or simply cinnamon.
 You chose the spice journey for this deliciously crispy tart.

-Try Sofa Dinners’ other healthy treats:
+Try one Sofa Dinners’ other healthy treats:

 Easy Phyllo Apple Tart